gsauthof/playbook/README.md

   browsing and the remaining ones are just indispensable.

 - `gnome-shell` - a selection of useful [GNOME Shell][gs] extensions

+- `mailserver` - Ansible Playbook for installing a set of mail servers

+- `vpn` - quickly deploy/tear-down a VPN 'in the cloud' using Vagrant and some custom scripts

 See also the README.md files in the subdirectories.